dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

    it was successful, e.g., enough ICP have been collected.
 If the sale was successful, the exchange rate is determined and all SNS tokens are given to the sale participants in neurons.
-Once all neurons are created, the SNS should be under decentralized control and the pre-decentralization-sale mode is reverted. <!-- QUESTION: should we add here that this is subject to checks of the community?  -->
+Once all neurons are created, the SNS should be under decentralized control and the pre-decentralization-sale mode is reverted.
    Thus, the governance canister is set to be fully functional.
    If the sale is not successful, the decentralization attempt failed and everything is reverted to the state before the SNS launch attempt, including that the dapp’s control